pini-gh/acme-companion/README.md

 ### Features:
 * Automated creation/renewal of Let's Encrypt (or other ACME CAs) certificates using [**acme.sh**](https://github.com/acmesh-official/acme.sh).
-* Let's Encrypt / ACME domain validation through `http-01` challenge only.
+* Let's Encrypt / ACME domain validation through `http-01` or dns-01 challenge.
 * Automated update and reload of nginx config on certificate creation/renewal.
 * Support creation of [Multi-Domain (SAN) Certificates](https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion/blob/master/docs/Let's-Encrypt-and-ACME.md#multi-domains-certificates).
+* Support creation of wildcard certificates.
 * Creation of a Strong Diffie-Hellman Group at startup.
 * Work with all versions of docker.